-CURRENTLY ONLINE ONLY: We hope to pick up with physical discussion groups when the Library re-opens.
-In the meantime, please feel free to utilize our resources for your family or virtual group discussions!
+CURRENTLY ONLINE ONLY: We hope to pick back up with in-person Civic Conversation groups at the Library in the near future.
+In the meantime, please feel free to utilize our resources for your own in-person or virtual group discussions!

 This event features the short, narrative film The Orange Story.
 Our conversation will center around awareness of and healing approaches to xenophobic attitudes.
 You can see more about The Orange Story production group via their Facebook page or at Full Spectrum Features.